About This Car

 This matching numbers RSR is mechanically perfect.
 The M64/75 3.8 litre DOHC with its bespoke pistons and high lift cams is generating 350 PS at 6,900 rpm and producing the most visceral driving experience anyone has witnessed in an atmospheric car of the era.

-The close-ratio 6-speed gear box is precise and is functioning impeccably throughout the entire power band, thus motivating the RSR in to sprints of 0-60 mph in 4.2 seconds and top speeds in excess of 175 mph.
+The close-ratio 6-speed gear box is precise and functions impeccably throughout the entire power band, thus motivating the RSR in to sprints from 0-60 mph in 4.2 seconds and top speeds in excess of 175 mph.

 The independent front suspension coil-overs and multi-link fully adjustable rears as well as the camber are dialed in a neutral setting for smoother travel optimized for open road use and occasional track days.
 Air Jacks are fitted for quick pit stops during serious competition.